apache/activemq-artemis/docs/user-manual/en/paging.md

 `page-sync-timeout` in nanoseconds.
 When using NIO journal, by default has the same value of `journal-buffer-timeout`.
 When using ASYNCIO, the default should be `3333333`.

+## Memory usage from Paged Messages.

+The system should keep at least one paged file in memory caching ahead reading messages.
+Also every active subscription could keep one paged file in memory.
+So, if your system has too many queues it is recommended to minimize the page-size.

 ## Example